Fraudulent Transfer Case Law in Florida

 The Wiand v.
 Lee decision addressed the practical problem of tracing fraudulently transferred funds that have been commingled with legitimate funds in a single account.
 The court applied the lowest intermediate balance rule (LIBR), which traces tainted funds by tracking the account’s lowest balance between deposit and the creditor’s claim.

 If the tainted funds are deposited and the account balance later drops below the amount deposited, the tainted funds are presumed to have been spent first.
 Only the lowest intermediate balance remains traceable.
-This rule creates a practical constraint on recovery: the longer commingled funds sit in an active account, the harder they become to trace.
+The longer commingled funds sit in an active account, the harder they become to trace.

 BankFirst v.
 UBS Paine Webber (Fla.
 5th DCA 2003)

 Jon Alper was a named party in BankFirst v.
 UBS Paine Webber, Inc., 842 So.
 2d 155 (Fla.
 5th DCA 2003).
-The case arose when a creditor sued the debtor’s attorneys and financial advisors, alleging they conspired with the debtor to make fraudulent transfers.
+A creditor sued the debtor’s attorneys and financial advisors, alleging they conspired with the debtor to make fraudulent transfers.

 The Fifth District affirmed dismissal.
-The court held that neither § 222.30 nor Chapter 726 (then FUFTA, now FUVTA) creates a cause of action against a party who assists with asset transfers but never takes possession of the property.
+Neither § 222.30 nor Chapter 726 creates a cause of action against a party who assists with asset transfers but never takes possession of the property.
 The court drew a line between the debtor and transferee, who are liable, and the professionals who advised on the planning, who are not.

 The dissent argued that lawyers who knowingly help a debtor defraud creditors should face liability.
 The majority rejected this position, relying on federal circuit authority holding that fraudulent conveyances are not common-law fraud and that the statutory remedy runs against the transfer itself, not against advisors.

-The Florida Supreme Court later addressed the broader question in Freeman v.
+The Florida Supreme Court later confirmed this holding in Freeman v.
 First Union National Bank, 865 So.
 2d 1272 (Fla.
-2004), holding that there is no cause of action for aiding and abetting a fraudulent transfer under FUFTA.
-The BankFirst and Freeman decisions together establish that implementing lawful asset protection planning does not expose counsel to FUFTA liability, even when the planning involves transfers that a creditor later challenges.
+2004), ruling that no cause of action exists for aiding and abetting a fraudulent transfer under FUFTA.
+Together, BankFirst and Freeman establish that implementing lawful asset protection planning does not expose counsel to FUFTA liability, even when the creditor later challenges the transfers.

 Documentation at the time of transfer is the strongest defense.
-A contemporaneous balance sheet, solvency affidavit, and written statement of non-creditor purpose (estate planning, tax planning, family wealth management) create a record that directly rebuts multiple badges.
-Receiving reasonably equivalent value for the transfer eliminates constructive fraud claims and supports a good-faith defense.
+A contemporaneous balance sheet, solvency affidavit, and written statement of non-creditor purpose create a record that directly rebuts multiple badges.
+Receiving reasonably equivalent value eliminates constructive fraud claims and supports a good-faith defense under § 726.109.

 Offshore trusts can be established both before and after lawsuits are filed.
 Pre-claim transfers are stronger because they avoid the badges analysis entirely.
-Post-claim transfers require more careful structuring but remain viable when the trust includes a Jones clause that addresses the existing creditor, the funding is genuine, and the trustee is a truly independent foreign fiduciary.
-The honest tradeoff is higher risk and weaker negotiating position compared to pre-claim planning, but the settlement dynamic still favors the debtor when enforcement requires litigation in the Cook Islands.
+Post-claim transfers require more careful structuring but remain viable when the trust includes a Jones clause that addresses the existing creditor and the trustee is a truly independent foreign fiduciary.
+The tradeoffs with post-claim timing are higher contempt risk and weaker negotiating position, but the settlement economics still favor the debtor when enforcement requires litigation in the Cook Islands.